Top

 It is important to note that this is not an all-encompassing list of factors to consider.
 Nor does anyone factor determine custody in and of itself.
 For example, just because the child has a close bond with one parent does not automatically mean custody will be awarded to that parent.

-A child’s preferences will also be considered if the child is old enough and can reasonably make decisions regarding their needs.
+A child’s preferences will be considered if the child is old enough and can reasonably make decisions regarding their needs.
 It is important to maintain a sense of stability, which can help ensure that the child continues thriving.

 What are the Different Types of Child Custody in Florida?